ankurk91/wp-google-map/readme.md

 # Plugin Description
-Ank Google Map plugin is based on *One Website , One Map , One Marker* theme.
+Ank Google Map plugin is based on *One Website , One Map , One Marker* approach.
 However it may support multiple maps in future.
 This is the simplest and non-bloated WordPress Google Map Plugin.Made for noobs.
 Written in pure javascript, no jQuery at all, responsive, configurable, no ads and 100% Free of cost.